 Dishwasher - Using the Right Detergent and Rinse Agent

-- Improved dry performance
+Improved drying performance

-- Prevents film from forming on dishes
+Prevents film and spots from forming on dishes

-- Make sure the dishwasher door is fully open.
+Make sure the dishwasher door is fully open.

-- Open the rinse agent dispenser cover.
+Open the rinse agent dispenser cover.

-- Clean up any spilled rinse agent with a damp towel to prevent foam from forming inside the dishwasher.
+Clean up any spilled rinse agent with a damp towel to prevent foam from forming inside the dishwasher.

 Close the rinse agent cover.

-- Adjust the rinse agent setting to the desired amount using the adjuster (clockwise to increase, counterclockwise to decrease)
+Adjust the rinse agent setting to the desired amount using the adjuster (clockwise to increase, counterclockwise to decrease)